0xXerkan/0xXerkan/README.md

 Full Stack Web Developer | Blockchain Developer | React Developer
 -----------------------------------------------------------------

-I am a Blockchain/Web Developer and college graduate with 5+ years of experience in designing and developing front end user interfaces, back end servers and databases, and blockchain technologies.
+I am a Blockchain/Web Developer and college graduate with 5+ years of experience in designing and developing front end user interfaces, back end servers and databases, and blockchain technologies

 * 🌍  I'm based in New Hampshire, USA
 * ✉️  You can contact me at [rlandrydev@gmail.com](mailto:rlandrydev@gmail.com)